 - Why was being part of a community important to [character]?

 - Why do you think [character] was reluctant to ask [community] for help?
+What difference would this help have made?

 - How did [character] feel before and after being part of a community?
 Why did they change?